9 cons of building your own in-house HR system

 HR management, including time tracking and leave management, is a big deal for companies, no matter how big or small they are.
-According to the DMEC study, only a minority of companies can afford to not have a dedicated person to manage the leaves in a compliant and reliable way.
+According to the DMEC study, only a minority of companies can afford not to have a dedicated person to manage the leaves in a compliant and reliable way.
 The bigger the company, the more people are required to do all the paperwork, with more than one-third of the largest ones (employing over 20,000 people) having a separate department with a headcount of 10 employees or more.

 Yet companies that use and create products of a sophisticated technology also face multiple challenges when managing the leaves, including the need to ensure the skill supply while providing the engineers or specialists with vacations they need.
 Oftentimes, it is also frustrating for these companies to see that the HR system they are using lacks a certain feature or has something that could be easily improved.